Managing remote workers. The benefits are mutual!

-- Set expectations.
 What do you require as far as availability and response time from your remote employee?
-Typically, those trusted enough to work remotely have proven themselves driven and able to accomplish their objectives with little supervision, but may have done so in flexible hours.
+Typically, those trusted enough to work remotely have proven themselves driven and able to accomplish their objectives with little supervision, but may have done so inflexible hours.
 Is the employee able to work their required number of hours at whatever time of day they please or do you prefer they are available during regular business hours?
 Is this employee expected to reply to all business communications within a certain time frame?
-These are all expectations that should be clearly defined from the get go.
+These are all expectations that should be clearly defined from the get-go.
 If the employee does not meet these expectations, remember to record the details and discuss them with the employee.
 If expectations are not met regularly, perhaps a remote work situation is not ideal for them.

-Working remote can be of great value to both an employee and the employer when expectations are set and met, and employees are engaged and fulfilled.
-A telecommuting agreement outlining the points above is helpful to keep both manager and employee on track for success.
+Working remotely can be of great value to both an employee and the employer when expectations are set and met, and employees are engaged and fulfilled.
+A telecommuting agreement outlining the points above is helpful to keep both managers and employees on track for success.

 A Professional Employer Organization (PEO) in the Chicagoland area that assists hundreds of small and mid-sized businesses with creating exceptional workplaces within a continually changing society.

 We also help clients save time and money while growing their business by taking on the administrative tasks associated with human resources, benefits, payroll, tax administration, regulatory compliance and risk management.